ruthanneward/HighResDEM/README.md

 You can set up the conda environment for this project two ways:
   1. Use the environment.yml file in this repo to set up your conda environment.
-  2. Manuall install the following packages:
+  2. Manually install the following packages:
          -

 **Creating the DEM from LiDAR**

   1. Unzip the .LAZ files.
 You can batch convert .LAZ files to .LAS files using https://github.com/LummiGIS/LAS_tools/blob/main/LAZ_to_LAS.py
   2. Convert the .LAS files into .tif files.
 You can do this using https://github.com/LummiGIS/Batch_LAS_to_Raster/blob/main/batch_las_to_raster.py.
-I run this script in my ArcGIS Pro Window.
+I run this script in my ArcGIS Pro Python Window.
 You can also install arcpy.
 I find it easier to run it directly in the ArcGIS Python Window.

 **Correcting Bad Bathymetry Data**

-1.
+LiDAR data for bodies of water is not always the most accurate.
+If you intend to include bodies of water in your study area, this section is for you.
+If having accurate data for water bodies is not important to your project, feel free to skip to the next section.
+To replace the bathymetric LiDAR with higher accurate, lower resolution data:
+  1. Find bathymetry data for your area of interest.
+I used https://www.ncei.noaa.gov/products/great-lakes-bathymetry becuase my study area included the great lakes.
+NOAA has other great datasets for coastal bathymetry which can be found at this link https://www.ncei.noaa.gov/maps/bathymetry/.
+  2. If you are just filling holes in your data skip this step.
+If you want to remove LiDAR bathymetry data before replacing it with other data you need to erase the water values from your DEM.
+I did this using the Erase and Extract by Mask tools in ArcPro.
+You can do this however you see fit.
+  3. Next you are going to want to downscale the resolution of your new data to fit your DEM dervived from LiDAR and replace the novalue pixels with that new data.
+You can do that using the script I included in this repo:

+**Visualizing your DEM**
+  1. You can visualize your DEM using the script I included in this repo: